Reconciling Predictive and Statistical Parity: A Causal Approach: Conclusions

 Therefore, our work complements the previous literature by reconciling the impossibility result between SP and PP \citep{barocas2017fairness}.
-Furthermore, it complements the existing literature on path-specific notions of fairness \citep{kilbertus2017avoiding, wu2019pc, chiappa2019path}, which does not consider the true outcome $Y$ and the predictor $\widehat{Y}$ simultaneously, and does not explicitly specify which levels of discrimination are deemed acceptable along causal pathways in the BN set.
-Finally, we also mention the work on counterfactual predictive parity (Ctf-PP) \citep{coston2020counterfactual} that is similar in name to our notion of causal predictive parity, but is in fact a very different notion.
-Ctf-PP deals with the setting of decision-making and considers counterfactuals of the outcome $Y$ with respect to a treatment decision $D$ that precedes it, while our work considers counterfactuals of the outcome $Y$ and the predictor $\widehat{Y}$ with respect to the protected attribute $X$, in the context of fair predictions, and thus offers a different line of reasoning.
+Furthermore, it complements the existing literature on path-specific notions of fairness \citep{kilbertus2017avoiding, wu2019pc, chiappa2019path}, which does not consider the true outcome $Y$ and the predictor $\widehat{Y}$ simultaneously, and does not explicitly specify which levels of discrimination are deemed acceptable along causal pathways in the BN set, as described in Alg.~\ref{algo:sp-to-pp-bn}.

+\paragraph{Acknowledgements} This research was supported in part by the NSF, ONR, AFOSR, DARPA, DoE, Amazon, JP Morgan, and The Alfred P. Sloan Foundation.

+\paragraph{Supplements} The supplementary materials for the paper can be accessed in the \elink{https://arxiv.org/pdf/2306.05059.pdf}{arXiv version}.